-Emily has also continued her travels and studies of indigenous healing traditions in Central and South America.
-Emily’s academic studies include Ethnobotany at the University of Central Florida and Flower Essences through the Bach Foundation.
-Her influences, teachers and personal heroes include Rocio Alarcon, Maria Elena Martinez, Hunbatz Men, Roman Hanis, Kathleen Meier, Kate Gilday, Matthew Wood, Phyllis Light, Deb Soule, Rosita Arvigo, Dr. Jody Noe, Dr. Tierona Lowdog, Betzy Bancroft, and Sandra Lory.
+Emily’s academic studies include Ethnobotany, Philosophy and Women’s Studies at the University of Central Florida, and she is a Registered Flower Essences practitioner through the Bach Center in Wales.
+Her teachers have included influential healers such as Rocio Alarcon, Hunbatz Men, Stephen Buhner, Kathleen Meier, Kate Gilday, Matthew Wood, Phyllis Light, Deb Soule, Rosita Arvigo, Steven Foster, Dr. Jody Noe, Betzy Bancroft, and Roman Hanis.

-Emily has dedicated much of her work to preserving medicinal plants and their eco-systems as a member of United Plant Savers.
-Her recent work focuses on biodynamic, bioregional, and biorhythmic-influenced cultivation and healing.
-She has also been a proud supporter of her local community through volunteer work, including serving multiple terms as president of the Herb Society of Central Florida, founding Board of Directors member of Homegrown Local Food Cooperative, and past member of the Advisory Board of Slow Food Orlando.
+As a member of United Plant Savers, much of Emily’s current recent work focuses on biodynamic, bioregional, and biorhythmic plant healing.
+She has also been active in her local community, including multiple terms as president of the Herb Society of Central Florida, founding Board of Directors member of Homegrown Local Food Cooperative, and past member of the Advisory Board of Slow Food Orlando.

-Emily is a frequently published author whose articles have appeared in Natural Awakenings, Orlando Weekly, and as Gardening Columnist for Edible Orlando.
+Emily is a frequently published author whose articles have appeared in Natural Awakenings, Orlando Weekly, Orlando Sentinel’s A Better You, and as Gardening Columnist for Edible Orlando.
 An archive of her writings can be found at this link.

-Venues such as the Winter Park Public Library, Orange County Public Library, University of Central Florida, Florida Native Plant Society, Winter Park Harvest Festival, Winter Park Garden Club, New England Women’s Herbal Conference, and Southeast Women’s Herbal Conference have welcomed Emily’s teachings.
+Venues such as the Winter Park Public Library, Orange County Public Library, University of Central Florida, Florida Native Plant Society, Winter Park Harvest Festival, Winter Park Garden Club, New England Women’s Herbal Conference, Southeast Women’s Herbal Conference, International Herb Symposium (2015), and Medicines from the Edge (2015) have welcomed Emily’s teachings.
 She currently lectures throughout Florida and the United States to groups, organizations, garden clubs, and schools.

 Today, Emily stewards an herbal urban homestead in Central Florida, where she lives her joy immersed in the healing environment of her backyard garden, or in her other joys which include cooking, yoga, writing, photography, and creating music with family and friends.
 Through a daily practice of meditation and digging her fingers in the dirt, the plants continue to be her greatest teachers.